connor-ford/jeopardy-bot/README.md

 ```

 ## Contribution
 I am always open to new ideas and suggestions.
-Feel free to create a PR, or contact be at connor.ford2022@gmail.com.
+Feel free to create a PR, or contact me at connor.ford2022@gmail.com.